 This is a mid price bike for the home but is more affordably priced for a commercial grade bike.
 It is this higher grade that you are paying the extra for – the higher specification of the build along with the dual pedals.
 It is built to take the abuse of a gym so for a home you should expect many years of relatively trouble free use provided it is looked after.

 When I checked the best deal on price and shipping was Amazon where it qualified for free shipping and Prime.
-You can check the latest pricing and availability here:

 This is a well priced bike for a commercial grade bike that is built to last and stand up to the pounding of lots of intense workouts.
 It is suitable for serious exercisers as well as beginners (but may be more than beginners want to pay depending on their goals).